digiscot/digiscot-website/pages/onedigital-participants.md

 ## Who do we contact if we are interested in participating?

-Below are our current anchor organisations by local authority area.
+Below are our current anchor organisations by local authority.
 If you're keen to get involved please find the appropriate organisation in your area and contact them.
-This list is being added to on a daily basis so do please keep checking.
+This list is added to on a daily basis so do please keep checking.

 <html>